Last Updated on November 27, 2022 by Sorin Petroj

 Ma Lin is one of our list’s best table tennis players, born on February 19, 1980, in Shenyang, China.
 Nicknames: “Maestro” and “Defense Killer.”
 However, he currently works as a head coach in the Guangdong main team and is one of the assistant coaches on the Chinese national team.

 He used the Penhold style of holding the racket.
 Ma Lin is known for his service with a high ball throw, where he uses different rotation variations when hitting.
 In addition, he has excellent movement, an aggressive attack of the first ball, a fantastic reception of service, a return of short balls, and a backhand block with a forehand side.

 He played for Baya Gongshang, Shandong Luneng, Guangdong Gotone, Shaanxi Yinhe, and Ningbo Haitian during his career.

 In 1994, he joined the work of the Chinese senior national team at the age of only 14.
 He is the only player who owns gold medals from the Olympic Games in singles, doubles, and team competitions.

-During his career, he managed to stay for 11 months in the first position of the best table tennis players on the world ranking list.
+He managed to stay for 11 months in the first position among the best table tennis players on the world ranking list during his career.
 At the end of 2013, he said goodbye to the national team and actively played table tennis.